 Our final strategy, strategy 5, of our Top 5 Pre Retirement Strategies eBook is in regards to downsizing the family home.
-The following has been taken from our eBook, which you can download here.
+The following is an excerpt from our eBook.

 For most people I meet, their family home is their biggest financial asset.
 It’s the Australian dream after all, to own our own home, and that combined with the other financial drivers of property values, like:

 The property market has grown in value for most people very nicely.

 You may have enjoyed riding the property wave too and if you have a family, you likely have a home that is bigger and potentially more valuable than you will need in your retirement.
 It’s because of this, that downsizing to help achieve your retirement objectives can be a great strategy.

 When you think about your life financially, you should be able to reflect on a life of financial compromises and one of the biggest compromises we make as home owners, is the amount of capital and cashflow we tie up into the roof over our heads.

 While you are working, this is not as big a concern, because you are earning an income that is independent of your asset base.
 But when you reach retirement, your assets are what you will be looking towards to provide your lifestyle income for the rest of your life!
 I know this is scary to think about, but

 |“The biggest financial goal we all share, is to have a lump sum big enough to retire on”|

 and what I coach my clients on, is to view their entire asset base, including their home as part of this picture.
 A home is a lot more than just shelter of course, as it also offers amongst other things:

 - Future financial options like a pool of money to fund age care down the road;